Treatment Approach

 Oral sedation is offered in a flavoured liquid form that your child drinks before treatment.
 It is a safe and comfortable option for children who need help sitting still for longer or undergoing more complex dental procedures.

-This is a moderate level of sedation compared to nitrous oxide, but your child remains responsive and able to follow instructions while feeling more relaxed and drowsy.
+This is a moderate level of sedation compared to nitrous oxide, but your child remains responsive and able to follow instructions while feeling more relaxed and drowsier.
 They may fall asleep briefly but can be easily awakened after treatment.
 In some cases, oral sedation may be combined with nitrous oxide for additional support.